 Support for Brexit?

 Would Churchill have supported a Brexit?
-Churchill believed in a Britain that stood for peace as power and power as peace.
-He would not have been so foolhardy to dismiss 70 years of peace in Western Europe as a mere coincidence distinct from closer linking of European countries.
-He believed, as he did after Britain was catastrophically diminished after the war, that the UK still had a part to play at the centre of world affairs and would unlikely have concluded walking away from the EU when the Commonwealth is largely ceremonial and the “special relationship” with the USA is not America’s most important global connection.
+Churchill believed in a Britain that stood for peace as power.
+He would not have been so foolhardy to dismiss 70 years of peace in Western Europe as a mere coincidence distinct from the closer linking of European countries.
+He believed, as he did after Britain was catastrophically diminished after the war, that the UK still had a part to play at the centre of world affairs and would unlikely have concluded that walking away from the EU was wise; the Commonwealth is largely ceremonial, and the “special relationship” with the USA is not America’s most important global connection.

-Would Churchill have liked its present structures, the sacrifice of sovereignty and the lazy diktats that emerge from Brussels?
+Would Churchill have liked the European Union’s present structures, the sacrifice of sovereignty and the lazy diktats that emerge from Brussels?
 Most likely not.
-Yet Churchill’s realistic temperament, his youthful Liberalism and preference for freed trade, his commitment to freedom, his decades spent warning of emerging threats from Germany and Russia, his lifelong commitment to the perseverance of life and his romantic belief that Britain was a force for good, serves as a convincing case that he would have seen the world today as one of fragmented fundamentalism, scarce resources, subsuming superpowers and the very real decline of Western civilisation.
+Yet Churchill’s realistic temperament, his youthful Liberalism and preference for free trade his commitment to freedom, the years spent warning about Germany and Russia, his lifelong commitment to the perseverance of life and his romantic belief that Britain was a force for good, serves as convincing evidence for how he would have seen the world today.

 The cultural and popular memory of Britain’s imperial past should not be conflated with Churchill’s own appreciation for the entirety of British history.
 Churchill, with his cast iron understanding of Britain’s inextricable role in European affairs over the last thousand years, was first and foremost a student of the past.
-It is an exercise in sophistry to claim Churchill would be so parochial as to see the repatriation of British sovereignty today as a justification for leaving the European Union.
-He was eccentric, bombast and flawed, but never limited in his reason and scope.
+It is an exercise in sophistry to claim Churchill would be so parochial as to merely pick a side.

-As the historian Andrew Roberts said, if Churchill returned to the world today it wouldn’t take the British Cabinet long to brief him on the state of things because they’ve not changed all that much since his day.
+As the historian, Andrew Roberts said, if Churchill returned to the world today it wouldn’t take the British Cabinet long to brief him on the state of global affairs because they’ve not changed all that much since his day.

 What is worth remembering is in 1956, after retiring as Prime Minister, Churchill went to Aachen in Germany to receive the Charlemagne Prize for his contribution to European Unity.
 Today he is listed as one of the founding fathers of the European Union.

-With that, we can make an informed guess that magnanimity, goodwill, and survival would still form the basis of Churchill’s politics as would a shrewd pragmatism about what was honestly best for Britain’s long-term interests.
+The European Union might have been too much at odds with Churchill’s romantic ideas of Britain at the head of the table.
+But in a world of such fragmented politics, dwindling resources, subsuming superpowers and the genuine decline of Western civilisation, we can make an informed guess about Churchill’s views today.
+Magnanimity, goodwill, and British survival would still form the basis of Churchill’s politics as would a shrewd pragmatism about what was honestly best for Britain’s long-term interests.